ESSENTIALS OF DIAGNOSIS

 et al..
 Diagnosis, prevention and treatment of hepatorenal syndrome in cirrhosis.
 Gut

 In patients with cirrhosis and ascites there is activation of the renin-angiotensin and sympathetic nervous systems, resulting in elevated levels of renin, aldosterone, and norepinephrine.
 If cirrhotic patients undergo diuresis successfully, the levels of renin, aldosterone, norepinephrine, and antidiuretic hormone all decrease.
-However, in patients with end-stage liver disease complicated by hepatorenal syndrome, levels of renin, aldosterone, antidiuretic hormone, and norepinephrine are raised and remain persistently elevated despite vigorous attempts at volume expansion.
-This consequence occurs ...
+However, in patients with end-stage liver disease complicated by hepatorenal syndrome, levels of renin, aldosterone, antidiuretic hormone, and norepinephrine are ...